13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 This lens has waterproofing along 16 different elements, which means it’s perfect if you’re after a rugged lens that you can take in the great outdoors, so it is weather and dust-resistant.

-So this lens also has got quite a few elements.
+So, this lens also has quite a few elements.

 It’s got 15 elements in 12 groups, which means it’s perfect if you want to reduce the amount of lens flare.

-That’s our heaviest lenses, but the build quality and the actual sense of design like it.fantastic next thinthoroughlyant to talk about is the actual image quality of this lens.
+The next thing to talk about is the actual image quality of this lens.

-The image quality always blows me away, and the colors represented within the lens make the optical performance impressive.
+The image quality always amazes me, and the colors represented within the lens make the optical performance impressive.

 Even the sharpness of this lens is by far one of the sharpest 70 to 200 mil lenses.

-I have ever tested, and I have looked at the Canon 70 to 200 Mark ii and Mark iii, including the 2.8 and f4, and I’ve also looked at the Tamron lens, which is by far my favorite lens of this optical quality.
+I have tested and looked at the Canon 70 to 200 Mark ii and Mark iii, including the 2.8 and f4 and the Tamron lens, which is by far my favorite lens of this optical quality.

 I also really like the roundness of the background blur in the Bokeh.

-This is due to the 11 Blinded rounded aperture diaphragm, which means the background blur, if you plan to use this lens at 2.8, is incredibly smooth.
+This is due to the 11-blinded rounded aperture diaphragm, which means the background blur is incredibly smooth if you plan to use this lens at 2.8.

-The actual distortion of this lens is quite low, although there is a small amount of pincushion distortion at 200 millimeters.
+The actual distortion of this lens is relatively low, although there is a small amount of pincushion distortion at 200 millimeters.

-So, out of all of the 70-200 mil lenses I’ve looked at, the distortion from this lens is a lot lower than other lenses, including the costly lenses.
+So, of all the 70-200 mil lenses I’ve examined, the distortion from this lens is much lower than from others, including the costly lenses.

-And even when you’re looking at the vignetting, even if you turn off peripheral illumination on your camera, you won’t notice much vignetting, even at 2.8, and you can completely remove all vignetting.
+And even when you’re looking at the vignetting, even if you turn off peripheral illumination on your camera, you won’t notice much vignetting, even at 2.8, and you can altogether remove all vignetting.

-If you go ahead and shoot a film above f4, so this lens is a must-have.
+If you go ahead and shoot a film above f4, this lens is a must-have.

-If you want an optically perfect lens for indoor sports, weddings, wildlife, or even automotive photography.
+If you want an optically perfect lens for indoor sports, weddings, wildlife, or automotive photography.

 So this is a must-have lens for anyone after an optically performing best of 70 to 200.

-And to realize this, where this lens does kind of let itself down in size and weight, it is by far one of the heaviest 70 to 200 mil lenses.
+To realize this, this lens lets itself down in size and weight; it is by far one of the heaviest 70 to 200 mil lenses.

 It’s also one of the largest, coming in at 1.8 kilos.

-So the next thing I want to look at is the image stabilization and focus motor.
+So, I want to look at the image stabilization and focus motor next.

-What’s great about getting a 70 to 200 mil F 2.8 because both have great autofocus.
+What’s great about getting a 70 to 200 mil F 2.8 is that both have great autofocus.

-But it also has image stabilization missing from many prime lenses if you were considering getting one around this focal length.
+But it also has image stabilization missing from many prime lenses if you consider getting one around this focal length.

-So, because of this image stabilization, you could shoot up to four stops of light and darker while stirelativelyving great image stabilization.
+So, this image stabilization allows you to shoot up to four stops of light and darker while providing excellent image stabilization.

 This means you’re less likely to get blurry motion blur photos from holding the camera.